Husmeador12/Bol_Script/README.md

 ----------

-I´m working as an unofficial scripture.
-Do not expect that I will do an awesome script althought I will try it. >.<
+I´m working as scripter.
+I will try to do a good script. >.<

 See you later!